dmis-lab/covidAsk/README.md

 ```bash
 $ ./create_dump.sh
 ```
 This will create a new phrase dump under `dumps_new/$MODEL_$DATA`.
 Note that it will take approximately 1 hour when using `data/2020-04-10`.
 See log files in `logs/` to check if dumping is done.
-After the dumping, you also need to run `./create_index.sh` to make tfidf vectors of documents and paragraphs, and MIPS for phrase vectors.
+After the dumping, you need to run `create_index.sh` to make tfidf vectors of documents and paragraphs, and MIPS for phrase vectors.
 ```bash
 $ ./create_index.sh
 ```